-Do you offer walk-in clinic?
+Do you offer a walk-in clinic?
 No, however we do our best to see patients in a timely manner.
 Please call the office to be seen by the next available doctor, if your family physician is not available to see you.
 Or to get a same day referral to see the doctor on call for Westside Medical Clinic.

 Can I call to talk to my doctor, get my prescription, or get my results?
 Refills are not routinely done calling the Clinic, emailing requests or by pharmacy request, refills are done by scheduling a virtual appointment with your doctor 6-10 weeks in advanced.
 Please bring all your medications in the original containers to your visits at the clinic.
 This will assist greatly in your conversation with your physician regarding the amount of medication being ordered, and the number of refills before your next visit.
 Book the next visit before leaving the clinic, to ensure that the timing of your next visit will prevent running out of medication.
 Please make a separate appointment for each family member.

-Patient Outreach If a patient file has not been active at Westside Medical for greater than 3 years (36 months) our PCN West Central Patient Care Coordinator will contact the patient to confirm if the patient is attending a different clinic or has moved away from the City by telephone call and email.
+Patient Outreach If a patient file has not been active at Westside Medical for greater than 3 years (36 months) our PCN West Central (CWCPCN) Patient Care Coordinator will contact the patient to confirm if the patient is attending a different clinic or has moved away from the City by telephone call and email.
 This is necessary to avoid getting medical information from hospital or specialist for patients we do not longer see.

 Turning 21 If you are between 21 and under 25 years of age, single and in full-time studies at an accredited school, you may be covered on your parent/legal guardian’s AHCIP account.
 Please call AHC to keep your Alberta Health Insurance active in Alberta ( Failure to do so will cause a declined of payments for your visits for doctors seen in Alberta ) Call AHC to get personal health care number to remain the same as it was under your parent/guardian; a new card will not be issued.